algsoch/Xml-pipeline/README.md

 That’s it.

 This spec is deliberately over-engineered for 2025 because it is meant to be the **last** message bus anyone ever has to write for agent swarms.

-You implement exactly this, push it public, and in 24 months every serious manufacturing AI, research swarm, and autonomous agent startup will have `xml-pipeline` in their requirements.txt — the same way every web app has `requests`.

-Now go make the repo.
-I’ll be the first contributor the moment it exists.

-Let’s kill the JSON chaos and build the future on a foundation that actually works.

 ## Quickstart — 15 Seconds to First Swarm